 There are many sources for rating credit cards using points, rewards, and fees as the main criteria.
-What follows is a debt settlement version of “rank a bank” where I apply my experiences; feedback from people settling credit card bills on their own; trends for each bank that apply today; and each banks past offers for settling, as a ranking tool.
+What follows is a debt settlement version of “rank a bank” where I apply my experiences; feedback from people settling credit card bills on their own; trends for each bank that apply today; and each banks past offers for settling debt, as a ranking tool.

-Most people reading this will care more about what type of settlement they can get today, but I have included some reviews of past behavior in order to better organize the list.
+Most people reading this will care more about what type of settlement they can get today, but I have also included some reviews of past behavior in order to better organize the list.
 If you need to settle debt with your credit card lender, predictability and flexibility are 2 major considerations for how the below list is ordered.

-You need to know that results from settling your credit card debt is situational.
+You need to know that results from settling your debt is situational.
 There are account level elements that will prevent you from getting the best deals.
 There are also personal life circumstances that can make a huge positive impact on your settlement savings with some of your credit cards.